Chessington World of Adventures: Azteca Hotel

 The Azteca Hotel is the newer of the two and opened in 2014.
 The hotel is four star and themed around an ancient aztec temple.
 The hotel has three floors, with each floor themed to a different level of the temple.
 The top floor (named "Temple Summit") is decorated to give the impression that guests are on top of the structure looking out at the wildlife around.

 The hotel's Temple Restaurant has a heavy emphasis on special effects, with a large tower sitting in the centre of the room.
 Every thirty minutes, it makes a display of water fountains, it also features rapid lighting sequences and ultraviolet markings.
 Around the perimeter of the restaurant is a trail of leaf cutter ants which pass the tables.
 At the entrance to the restaurant is a tank of red bellied piranha.
-Due to the hotel being built partly into the side of a hill, the Temple Restaurant has no windows, and instead has a series of screens built into the walls, showing various animated videos of the South American wildlife.
+Due to the hotel being built partly into the side of a hill, the Temple Restaurant has no windows, and instead has a series of screens built into the walls, showing animated videos of the South American wildlife.

 The hotel is linked to the Amazu area of Chessington Zoo, which is also aztec themed.
 Due to the location of the hotel in relation to the car parks, check in is located in the Safari Hotel.

-Explorer Glamping
+Explorer Glamping (2016 - 2024)

 Launched on 27 May 2016, Chessington's Explorer Glamping site comprises a total of 31 standard, and four deluxe tents.
 The Glamping site is located in the south west of the park, behind Lorikeet Lagoon in the Theme Park.
 The 'Explorer's Outpost' restaurant is available to residents.

-Future developments

-A management conference held at Chessington by operator Merlin Entertainments in October 2014, outlined a plan to expand the current accommodation offering with a 'Safari Camp', and a development known as the 'Chessington Lodges'.
-Merlin aim to add a further 200 rooms to the resort, either through lodges or a third hotel.
-The lodges plan was updated in 2021 and accepted.

-In May 2016, a long-term development plan draft was displayed for public feedback.
-The plans highlighted the installation of a new roller coaster, possibly two; a major attraction in 'Africa' as well as a feature close by the Burnt Stub Mansion.
-Safari Lodges are proposed behind 'Zufari'.
-Tiny Truckers, the Carousel, Peeking Heights and Toadie's Crazy Cars are expected to be removed to make way for these developments.

-In April 2021, Chessington World Of Adventures revealed they will be hosting a number of face-to-face presentations and Q&As, in line with COVID-19 social distancing guidelines, in the Safari Hotel Serengeti Conference Suite on Monday 17 May 2021 and two virtual events on Tuesday 18 May 2021, as part of public consultations for their new rollercoaster - the first in 17 years, since Dragon's Fury in 2004.
+In line with the redevelopment of Wild Asia, which closed in 2024, Explorer Glamping was removed to make space for new developments.